 - Figuring out how much space it will take and where it will be located in your yard

 - Identifying the costs and availability of materials

 - Factors like plumbing and electricity

 Like a swimming pool, the pit or hole for an in-ground spa will need to be excavated by a machine, which means the equipment must access your yard.
 Reinforcing rebar will be built to create the shape of the spa along with steps and benches.
 Plumbing, which includes drains and inlets for those therapeutic hydro-jets, will need to be installed, as will electrical wiring.
 After this, gunite or shotcrete will be sprayed on the rebar to create a nice, tight shell.
 Then it will be smoothed with a trowel and cured for a few weeks.
-Once it's dry, either plaster or tile will be applied to the surface. and this is just the spa part of the project.Continue to 3 of 21 below.
+Once it's dry, either plaster or tile will be applied to the surface.
+And this is just the spa part of the project.Continue to 2 of 16 below.